 logical.
 If TRUE ordination plots will be printed in each iteration step when TMB = FALSE.
 Defaults to FALSE.

 link function for binomial family if method = "LA" and beta family.
-Options are "logit" and "probit.
+Options are "logit" and "probit".

 Ntrials